fanq10/fanq10.github.io/about.md

 title: About
 permalink: /about/
 ---
-A reliable Cloud Engineer at Amazon Web Services.
+A reliable Cloud Engineer at Amazon Web Services | CloudFormation SME.

 ***
 ## Professional Certifications